yqiuu/spectuner/README.md

 ## Tutorial

 ### Preprocessing
-The input the code should one or a list of text files with two columns.
-The first column should be frequency in a unit of MHz, and the second column should be temperature in a unit of K. The baseline line of the spectrum **must** be flat.
+The input of the code should be one or a list of text files with two columns.
+The first column should be frequency in a unit of MHz, and the second column should be temperature in a unit of K. The baseline of the spectrum **must** be flat.
 ### Configuration
-Run
 ```
 meteor-config workspace
 ```
-The code above will create the config files in a directory named as `workspace`.
-The config files are YAML files.
+The code above will create config files in a directory named as `workspace`.
+All config files are YAML files.

 #### Compulsory settings
 1. Set the path to the spectrum files in `workspace/config.yml`, e.g.